-The topic of self worth, self esteem comes up all the time in my practice as a naturopath, especially with my weight loss clients.
+The topic of self worth, how to boost self esteem comes up all the time in my practice as a naturopath, especially with my weight loss clients.
 Learning how to boost self esteem is something that even the biggest CEOs of huge companies struggle with.

 There are 3 things to do to help boost self esteem.
-I’ll start with the first one here.
+Let's get started.

 Everyone knows, if you want to get rid of a weed, like a dandelion, you need to pull it out by the roots or it is going to come right back!

 The same is true for your lack of self esteem.
 You must go back to where it stems from, and understand and let go of the original reason or incident, when the negative thought was planted in you long ago.